tschaffter/raspberry-pi-kernel-hardened/README.md

 Copy the Debian packages `$PWD/output/*.deb` to the target Raspbery Pi, for example using `scp`, then follow the instructions given at the end of the build command.

+## Update the kernel

+Repeat the same protocol as given above to build and install a newer version of the kernel.
+After installing the `*.deb` packages with `dpkg`, you only have to update `/boot/config.txt` so that the new kernel is loaded at boot.

 ## Customize your build